Rolex Sea-Dweller: Rolex Sea-Dweller Deepsea variant

 At the BaselWorld watch and jewellery show 2008, Rolex introduced an updated Sea-Dweller model named the Rolex Oyster Perpetual Date Sea-Dweller Deepsea.
-Its reference number is 116660.
+It used the Calibre 3135 movement, a 20 mm bracelet tapering down to 18 mm to a folding clasp.
+The reference number or this first iteration is 116660.

 With an official depth rating of 3900 m, the Sea-Dweller deepsea represented in its launch year the most water resistant mechanical watch in serial production.
 To obtain this official depth rating, the Sea-Dweller deepsea is tested to a depth of 4875 m to offer the 25% safety reserve required by the ISO 6425 divers' watches standard.
 To test the water resistance of the Sea-Dweller DEEPSEA, Rolex uses testing equipment developed for them by Comex.

 Normal surface air filled watch cases and crystals designed for extreme depths must be large to cope with the water pressure.

-The Rolex Sea-Dweller deepsea watch case has a diameter of 44.0 mm and a thickness of 17.7 mm (domed crystal thickness 5.5 mm), and the case and bracelet weigh 212 g.
+The Rolex Sea-Dweller Deepsea watch case has a diameter of 44.0 mm and a thickness of 17.7 mm (domed crystal thickness 5.5 mm), and the case and bracelet weigh 212 g.

-Other features which came with the Deepsea at 2008 was the "Ringlock System" for sealing the sapphire crystal to the case, a caseback made of titanium/steel alloy, the "Glidelock-clasp" and diver extension link, "maxi-dial", engraved rehaut, ceramic bezel with platinum-filled numbers, calibre 3135 with antimagnetic Parachrome-Blue-hairspring and blue "Chromalight" loom.
+Other features which came with the Deepsea at 2008 was the "Ringlock System" for sealing the sapphire crystal to the case, a weight reducing caseback made of grade 5 titanium alloy, the "Glidelock-clasp" and Fliplock diver extension link, "maxi-dial", engraved rehaut, ceramic bezel with platinum-filled numbers, calibre 3135 with antimagnetic Parachrome-Blue-hairspring and blue "Chromalight" lume.

 The first variant of Sea-Dweller Deepsea reference 116660 has a classic black dial with white text on the dial.

 A second "D-Blue"-variant was released in 2014 in honor of James Cameron and his journey to the deepest area of Earth's oceans in the year 2012.
 It has a blue/black dial and green colored "DEEPSEA"-label.

+The first-generation Deepsea models introduced in 2008 came on a relatively narrow 20 mm lug width bracelet.